Please read and understand Open Enrollment on this page before clicking the Application button at the bottom of the page.WHAT IS OPEN ENROLLMENT?

 WHERE DO I OBTAIN AND SUBMIT AN OPEN ENROLLMENT APPLICATION?

-Applications are only available on-line, click on button at bottom of the page.
-Applicants may use a computer at any of the DVUSD schools or District Office in order to submit the application.Deer Valley Unified School District Office20402 North 15th Avenue
+Applications are only available on-line, click on button at the bottom of this page.
+Applicants may use a computer at any of the DVUSD schools or District Office in order to submit the application.Deer Valley Unified School District Office

 Phoenix, AZ 85027